zubeydesisman/programming-univbasics-nds-nds-to-insight-with-methods-seattle-web-102819/README.md

 In the lab you're going to work with the directors NDS again and clean up your implementation from the previous lesson.
 You're going to be prompted to create a "First-order method" that will make your code cleaner.
+Outside of a lab setting you can choose your method names as you please.
+In this lab, however, we've specified what it should be called and how it should operate.
+Look at the comments and tests for guidance.

 ## Conclusion